 In 1910 Rabbi Avraham Yitzchak HaCohen Kook ZT’L wrote a remarkable entry in his spiritual writings (Notebook 1-entry 141) that emphasized our mutual relationship with all existence:

-“There is a special spiritual strength in all existence-in all the parts of the inanimate, plant, and animal realms…
+“In addition to the human domain, there is a special spiritual strength in all existence-in all the parts of the inanimate, plant, and animal realms…

 We are in partnership with all the realms of life.
 Our entire existence depends on our daily eating and drinking of the animal, vegetable and mineral world.
 Their existence and well being is greatly affected by our behavior.